Table of Contents

 Gestational diabetes is often asymptomatic.
 Therefore, an oral glucose tolerance test (OGTT) is recommended during the 24th to 28th week of pregnancy.
-Untreated gestational diabetes can lead to developmental problems in the fetus.
-These result in increased birth weight (over 4 kg requiring a cesarean section), respiratory distress syndrome, hypoglycemia and hyperbilirubinemia.
-In emergency cases, the fetus may suffer from injury syndrome – diabetic embryopathy.
+Untreated gestational diabetes can lead to developmental problems in the fetus, which results in increased birth weight (greater than 4 kg requiring a cesarean section), respiratory distress syndrome, hypoglycemia, and hyperbilirubinemia.
+In emergency cases, the fetus may suffer from diabetic embryopathy.

-During pregnancy, due to hydramnios, a larger than an average fetus, urinary tract infections and preeclampsia can be noticed.
-Usually, in gestational diabetes, we deal with type-2 diabetes mellitus because the hormonal changes lead to insulin resistance in 3—5 % of females.
-In rare cases, the pregnancy may trigger a type-1 diabetes mellitus.
+During pregnancy, due to hydramnios, in which the fetus is larger than average, urinary tract infections and preeclampsia can be noticed.
+Usually, in gestational diabetes, type 2 DM occurs as the hormonal changes lead to insulin resistance in 3–5% of females.
+In rare cases, pregnancy may trigger type 1 DM.

 Diabetes due to genetic defects in beta cells of the islets of Langerhans

-This group is part of the so-called MODY diabetes (Maturity Onset Diabetes of the Young), which is caused by genetic defects in the glucose metabolism and occurs mainly in adolescence.
-These specific gene defects are monogenic autosomal dominant disorders.
-Eleven different forms of MODY diabetes have been specified so far:
+Maturity onset diabetes of the young (MODY) is caused by genetic defects in glucose metabolism and occurs mainly in adolescence.
+MODY is attributed to specific gene defects leading to monogenic autosomal dominant disorders.
+Eleven different forms of MODY have been recognized so far:

-- MODY 1: mutation in chromosome 20, defect of the hepatic transcription factor HNF4A
+- MODY 1: mutation in chromosome 20, resulting in defective hepatic transcription factor HNF4A

-- MODY 2: mutation in chromosome 7, defect in the enzyme glucokinase
+- MODY 2: mutation in chromosome 7, resulting in defective enzyme glucokinase

-- MODY 3: mutation in chromosome 12, defect of the hepatic transcription factor HNF1A
+- MODY 3: mutation in chromosome 12, resulting in defective hepatic transcription factor HNF1A

-- MODY 4: mutation in chromosome 13, defect of PDX1
+- MODY 4: mutation in chromosome 13, resulting in defective PDX1

-- MODY 5: mutation in chromosome 17, defect of the hepatic transcription factor TCF2
+- MODY 5: mutation in chromosome 17, resulting in defective hepatic transcription factor TCF2

-- MODY 6: mutation in chromosome 2, defect of NEUROD1
+- MODY 6: mutation in chromosome 2, resulting in defective NEUROD1

-- MODY 7: mutation in chromosome 2, defect of KLF11
+- MODY 7: mutation in chromosome 2, resulting in defective KLF11

-- MODY 8: mutation in chromosome 9, defect of CEL
+- MODY 8: mutation in chromosome 9, resulting in defective CEL

-- MODY 9: mutation in chromosome 7, defect of PAX4
+- MODY 9: mutation in chromosome 7, resulting in defective PAX4

-- MODY 10: mutation in chromosome 11, defect of INS
+- MODY 10: mutation in chromosome 11, resulting in defective INS

-- MODY 11: mutation in chromosome 8, defect of BLK
+- MODY 11: mutation in chromosome 8, resulting in defective BLK

-If MODY diabetes is early examined, initial treatment with oral hypoglycemic agents such as sulfonylureas is sufficient.
-However, it is quite probable that administering insulin might be necessary within time.
+If MODY is detected early, initial treatment with oral hypoglycemic agents such as sulfonylureas is sufficient.
+However, it is quite probable that insulin therapy might be necessary.

 Diabetes due to genetic defects in insulin action

-Two types have been distinguished in this group so far.
-They are both insulin-resistant by genetic defects.
-For type-A insulin resistance syndrome, there are typical disorders: hyperinsulinemia, skin disorder – acanthosis nigricans (hyperpigmentation and hyperkeratosis (cornification), mostly in groin and armpits) and hyperandrogenism in women.
-The Lawrence syndrome, or Lipodystrophy, is characterized by a massive reduction of subcutaneous fat, which is accompanied by insulin resistance out of the previously undiscovered reason.
+Two types of diabetes are distinguished based on insulin resistance due to genetic defects.
+Type A insulin resistance syndrome is characterized by hyperinsulinemia, skin disorders such as acanthosis nigricans (hyperpigmentation and hyperkeratosis (cornification) mostly involving the groin and armpits) and hyperandrogenism in women.
+Lawrence syndrome or Lipodystrophy is characterized by a massive reduction in subcutaneous fat, which is accompanied by insulin resistance due to previously unknown reasons.

-All the disorders of the exocrine pancreatic secretion, as a defect of the pancreas itself, or as a consequence of another disease, may lead to diabetes.
-Following disorders are included in this group:
+All the exocrine pancreatic disorders due to defective pancreas or as a consequence of another disease may lead to diabetes.
+Such disorders include:

-Diabetes due to disturbed hormone production or regulation (Endocrinopathy)
+Diabetes due to abnormal hormone synthesis or regulation (endocrinopathy)

-- Glucagonoma (tumor which relates to A-cells of the islets of Langerhans)
+- Glucagonoma (tumor related to A-cells of the islets of Langerhans)

 - Hyperthyroidism (overactive thyroid)